telegraf/micro-bot/readme.md

 $ now login
 ```

-Then change your `package.json` as in following snippet:
+Then change `start` script in `package.json` as in following snippet:

 ```js
 "scripts": {